-(1) Represents the number of our shares underlying RSU awards that vest on January 2, 2011 and December 31, 2011, provided that the named executive officer remains employed with our company on those dates.
-The vesting of the RSU awards is accelerated upon a change in control of our company.
+(1) Represents the number of our shares underlying RSU awards that vest on January 2, 2010, provided that the named executive officer remains employed with our company on that date.
+The vesting of the RSU is accelerated upon a change of control of our company.

-Option Exercises and Stock Vested in Fiscal 2009
+Option Exercises and Stock Vested in Fiscal 2007

-The following table provides information on the exercises of options and vesting of restricted stock units during fiscal 2009 for each of our named executive officers.
-No other equity awards vested or were exercised during fiscal 2009.
+The following table provides information on stock options exercised during fiscal 2007 by each of our named executive officers.
+No other stock awards vested or were exercised during fiscal 2007.

-Option Exercises and Stock Vested in Fiscal 2009
+Option Exercises and Stock Vested in Fiscal 2007